openhive-network/wax-doc/src/typescript/transaction-builder/index.md

 label: Transaction builder
 ---

-# Introduction to Transaction Builder in Hive Ecosystem
+# Transaction Builders

-## What is a Transaction Builder?
+A `TransactionBuilder` is an interface for building, signing, and validating transactions.
+The sample code below constructs a transaction with a single operation.

 The `TransactionBuilder` in the Hive Ecosystem, provided by the `@hiveio/wax` library, is a tool for creating and managing transactions on the Hive blockchain.
 It offers functionalities for building, signing, validating, and converting transactions.